-A set of cells can be part of the same infrastructure, called ESS (Extended Service Set), the ESS is identified by a set of 0 to 32 bytes called SSID (Service Set Identifier).
-Often SSID bytes are human readable characters and interpreted as a meaningful string.
+A set of cells can be part of the same infrastructure, called ESS (Extended Service Set), the ESS is identified by a sequence of 0 to 32 bytes called SSID (Service Set Identifier).
+Often SSID bytes are human readable characters, and interpreted as a meaningful string.

-By using the same SSID on all cells, all cell will be part of the same ESS.
+By using the same SSID on all cells, all cells will be part of the same ESS.
 Wireless network nodes can then move freely between cells of the same ESS without losing network access.
-The transparent transfer from cell to cell is known as roaming.
+The transparent transfer of a wireless node from one cell to another cell within the same ESS is known as roaming.